J4CKR3D/statistics_blog/homework01.md

 The C# program uses form.designer.cs file, that (as said on the previous point) is file where the form's components are first initialized with the related positions and dimensions.
 Lastly (in this case) there is a Form.cs file, this is a Windows module class file where the functions are declared and defined.

  - In **VB.NET** we can find the form.Designer.vb file too, which the primary purpose is the same as the C# one, to initialize all the form's components.
- As said before, the events are declared and handled in the function's signature into the form.vb file. [starting point?]
+ As said before, the events are declared and handled in the function's signature into the form.vb file.

+ - *C#* and *VB* have two different way to start a program, C# uses a classic Main funciton in the program.cs file, VB uses it's form.desginer.vb file (by default if nothing different is specified) so it initialize the form and after that everything is handled by the .Net framework.
+VB gives you the possibility to also specify a dll or a different Main function.